 Ethical principles of reviewer’s work

-Reviewers can agree for peer-review only of those manuscripts which are within their area of expertise and competence and evaluation of which they can accomplish in due time.
+Reviewers can agree for peer-review only of those manuscripts which are within their area of expertise and competence and evaluation of which they are able to accomplish in due time.

-A manuscript received for peer-review must be considered as a confidential document which cannot be passed on for reference or discussion to third parties who are not entitled to do that by the editorial board.
+A manuscript received for peer-review must be treated as a confidential document which cannot be passed on for reference or discussion to third parties who are not authorised to do that by the editorial board.

-Unpublished materials from the manuscripts submitted for consideration shall not be used by the reviewer for personal advantage.
+Privileged information or ideas obtained through peer-review must be kept confidential.
+Unpublished materials from the manuscripts submitted for consideration must not be used by the reviewer for personal advantage.